apache/fury-site/docs/introduction/choose-a-format.md

 Choose xlang or native mode when you need to reconstruct object graphs.
 Choose Row Format for trusted analytical data that benefits from random field access.
-Choose Fory JSON for standard JSON in Java applications.
+Choose Fory JSON for standard JSON in Java, Kotlin, or Scala applications.
 Use Fory IDL and the compiler when multiple teams need one schema-first contract; it generates models that use the relevant Fory capability.

 ## Related capabilities